Search by category, archive or keyword

 The point is that everything a social worker, the treatment center, and the other staff do from the minute the client arrives is technically a relapse prevention strategy.
 People are in treatment to learn how to stay sober and avoid using drugs or alcohol.
 Relapse prevention strategies aim to reduce or eliminate lapses, otherwise known as slips.

 Lapses often turn into full relapses where the substance user returns to where they left off.
-In most cases, relapses bring the substance user almost immediately back to where they left off, and it doesn’t take long for the relapse to lead the substance user worse off than before.
+In most cases, relapses bring the substance user almost immediately back to where they left off, and it doesn’t take long for the relapse to lead the substance user to be worse off than before.
 Here are the two evidence-based approaches for relapse prevention.

 It is similar to the concept of brief intervention; it is a look at everything the social worker can think of that could trigger a substance user to use drugs or alcohol and harm themselves.
 It does not necessarily harm reduction; instead, it could be called harm avoidance.
 Social workers can help prevent relapse by addressing the substance user’s social, mental, and psychological triggers.